AnswerDotAI/fastllm/README.md

     r = await stream([img_msg], model=name, max_tokens=mtok, **kw)
 ```

-          claude-sonnet-4-20250514: I see a beautiful, serene landscape with a calm lake that creates perfect mirror reflections.
-In the foreground, there's a wooden deck or pier made of weathered planks.
-The lake reflects the surrounding scenery almost like glass - showing the dense forest of evergreen trees that line the shoreline, and the majestic snow-capped mountains in the background.
-The mountains appear to have multiple layers, creating a sense of depth and grandeur.
-The lighting suggests either early morning or late afternoon, giving the scene a peaceful, golden quality.
-The overall composition is very tranquil and picturesque, typical of an alpine or mountain lake setting.
-                       gpt-4o-mini: The image depicts a tranquil landscape featuring a lake surrounded by mountains in the background.
-The water is calm, reflecting the trees and mountains, which appear to be lush and primarily green.
-The sky is clear with some clouds, adding to the serene atmosphere.
-In the foreground, there is a wooden deck or platform that enhances the view of the natural scenery.
+          claude-sonnet-4-20250514: I see a beautiful, serene landscape featuring:

+    - A calm lake or body of water that creates perfect mirror-like reflections
+    - Snow-capped mountains in the background creating a dramatic backdrop
+    - Dense forest of evergreen trees (likely pine or fir) lining the shoreline
+    - A wooden deck or boardwalk in the foreground with weathered planks
+    - Clear blue sky with some clouds
+    - The scene has a peaceful, pristine quality typical of alpine or mountain lake environments

+    The composition creates a sense of tranquility and natural beauty, with the wooden platform providing a viewing point to take in this scenic mountain landscape.
+The perfect reflections in the still water double the visual impact of the mountains and trees.
+                       gpt-4o-mini: The image shows a serene landscape featuring a calm lake that reflects surrounding mountains and trees.
+The foreground includes a wooden deck or platform, which adds a sense of depth to the scene.
+In the background, the mountains are partially covered by mist, creating a peaceful and tranquil atmosphere.
+The overall color palette is dominated by blues and greens, evoking a natural and serene vibe.
-     models/gemini-3-flash-preview: This image shows a serene and misty mountain landscape, framed from the perspective of someone standing on a wooden deck.

-    The scene is composed of several layers:
+     models/gemini-3-flash-preview: This image is a serene landscape featuring a mountain lake.
+It is composed of several distinct layers:

-    *   **Foreground:** At the bottom of the image is a **wooden deck** or platform made of several weathered, dark brown planks.
-The perspective suggests the viewer is standing on this deck looking out over the landscape.
+    *   **Foreground:** At the bottom of the image, there is a rustic **wooden deck or platform** made of dark brown, weathered planks.
+The perspective makes it look as though the viewer is standing on this deck looking out at the view.
-    *   **Middle Ground:** Directly in front of the deck is a **large, calm lake**.
-The water is a deep blue-grey and is so still that it creates a perfect mirror-like reflection of the trees and mountains above it.
+    *   **Middle Ground:** A **calm, blue lake** sits directly behind the deck.
+The water is so still that it acts like a mirror, perfectly reflecting the trees and mountains above it.
-    *   **Shoreline:** Along the far edge of the lake is a thin strip of yellowish-green marshland or grass.
-Behind this sits a **dense forest** of evergreen trees, appearing in various shades of deep green and dark silhouette.
+    *   **Shoreline:** Along the edge of the water, there is a thin strip of golden-yellow grass or low-lying vegetation.
+This is followed by a **dense line of green trees**, including some tall, dark conifers.
-    *   **Background:** Towering above the trees are **massive, rugged mountains**.
-The closer peaks are shrouded in a hazy blue mist, while the taller, more distant peaks are covered in bright white snow and glaciers.
+    *   **Background:** In the far distance, **massive mountains** rise up.
+They are a hazy blue-grey color, with their peaks covered in snow and ice.
-    *   **Sky:** The sky is a pale, washed-out blue, with soft, white clouds clinging to the highest mountain peaks.
+    *   **Sky:** The sky is a very pale blue, almost white, with soft, bright light suggesting a sunny but perhaps slightly hazy day.

-    The overall atmosphere of the image is quiet, cold, and majestic.
+    The overall atmosphere of the image is peaceful and majestic.

 `fastllm` supports four media part types via `PartType`.
 Provider
 support varies: